This pellet grill says it can smoke and sear—does it work?

 The SmokeFire is also a smart grill, so it uses Wi-Fi or Bluetooth technology to connect to the Weber Connect smartphone app (compatible with iPhones on iOS 12.1 or later and most smartphones on Android 7.0 or later).

-Finally, the center location of the SmokeFire’s auger (and its shorter design) makes it quick to heat and less likely to jam.
+Finally, the center location of the SmokeFire’s auger makes it quick to heat and less likely to jam.
 Inexpensive pellet grills are notorious for failing to deliver pellets to the firepot, stopping the grilling session short.

-We started the SmokeFire dozens of times, running it for hours at both low and high temperatures, and we didn’t experience any pellet issues.
+We started the SmokeFire dozens of times, running it for hours at both low and high temperatures.
+We didn’t experience any pellet issues.
 Their 10- to 15-minute shutdown sequence is an additional safety feature that runs the auger through a reverse cycle, pulling the pellets far away from the firepot to prevent burn back issues.

 We tested both the first-generation Weber SmokeFire EX4 and second-generation Weber SmokeFire EX6 using a iPhone XR on iOS 13.6.1 to connect to the WeberConnect app.
-The wider Weber SmokeFire EX6 has a larger grilling surface area (1,008 square inches of dual grilling space), but we were equally impressed by the amount of food we could fit on the EX4’s 672 square inches of dual grilling space.
+The wider Weber SmokeFire EX6 has a larger grilling surface area.
+This adds up to 1,008 square inches of dual grilling space.
+We were equally impressed by the amount of food we could fit on the EX4’s 672 square inches of dual grilling space.

-The SmokeFire has four thermometer probe ports, so we used an ambient grill probe to check the grill’s internal temperature against the set temperature.
-We also used a meat probe to measure the cooking meat’s temperature (double-checking the latter’s accuracy with a ThermoWorks ChefAlarm, our top pick when we tested probe thermometers).
+The SmokeFire has four thermometer probe ports.
+We used an ambient grill probe to check the grill’s internal temperature against the set temperature.
+We also used a meat probe to measure the cooking meat’s temperature.
+We double-checked the latter’s accuracy with a ThermoWorks ChefAlarm, our top pick for probe thermometers).

-After we cycled the grill on and off dozens of times to test ignition times and see if there were any issues with the pellet auger system, we were ready to cook.
+After we cycling the grill on and off dozens of times to test ignition times, and we began cooking.

 Our first set of tests revolved around the SmokeFire’s ability to work at low smoking temperatures.
-We wanted to see how the SmokeFire could handle tough cuts of meat with lots of intramuscular fat and connective tissues.
-If these cuts are cooked too quickly, they turn out chewy and tough instead of juicy and tender.
+We want to see how the SmokeFire can handle tough cuts of meat.
+If these cuts cook too quickly, they turn out chewy and tough instead of juicy and tender.

-After the brisket was finished, we smoked several racks of ribs and a pork shoulder to see how much food could fit on the dual grill grates at once.
-We also took a moment to assess the SmokeFire’s aesthetics and build quality, looking to see if it wheeled around easily without rattling and whether it was built to last.
-The ease of cleaning the grease and ash pan, grill grate design, and the location of side tables were also factored in.
+After the brisket finishes, we smoke several racks of ribs and a pork shoulder to see how much food could fit on the dual grill grates at once.
+We also take a moment to assess SmokeFire’s aesthetics and build quality.

 Before we wrapped up our tests, we wanted to know how the SmokeFire could handle hot, direct heat temperatures.
 We cranked the dial up to 600°F and added slices of white bread over the entire grill grate surface.
 This allowed us to map the heat patterns, determining if the grill had any cold or hot spots.